-Let us hope that energetic variational methods can grasp ions and chemical reactions in water as well and as successfully as PNP has grasped the useful properties of holes and (semi)-electrons in silicon and germanium. of mass and conservation of charge/current are all satisfied.
+Let us hope that energetic variational methods can grasp ions and chemical reactions in water as well and as successfully as PNP has grasped the useful properties of holes and (semi)-electrons in silicon and germanium.

 Acknowledgement

 Fred Cohen, Eduardo Rios, and Brian Salzberg provided most useful criticisms and suggestions of an earlier version of this paper.
 Many thanks!
 Ardyth Eisenberg edited the manuscript with vigor and love, for which I am most grateful, as it motivates me every day.